DylanScottCarroll/lodge_spec/01 Basics/Constructors.typ

 ==== Anonymous Constructors
+#review[This syntax may be removed or replaced with an anonymous object syntax.
+The usefulness of anonymous constructors seems limited, but objects without named constructors may be useful and this odd double parenthesis syntax is clunky]

 Constructors can also be created without names in order to allow the creation of an object without needing to write a dedicated named constructor for it.

 The anonymous values will participate in the typing system as normal, and can even be placed in other variables using the `var` keyword.